jordynMcginnis/crypto-chart/README.md

->Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

 Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.